apfaudio/soldiercrab/README.md

 #### R3.0 Complementary Pairs

+These pins on the M.2 connector are best for differential outputs (e.g. DVI).

 ```
 6 are adjacent on the same side:
 [(13, 15), (20, 22), (52, 54), (58, 60), (62, 64), (68, 70)]